paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-025-ports-and-waterways-safety-program.md

 **(d) Injunction** The United States district courts shall have jurisdiction to restrain violations of this chapter or of regulations issued hereunder, for cause shown.

-**(e) Denial of entry** Except as provided in [section 1228 of this title](./chapter-025-ports-and-waterways-safety-program.md#section-1228), the Secretary may, subject to recognized principles of international law, deny entry into the navigable waters of the United States or to any port or place under the jurisdiction of the United States to any vessel not in compliance with the provisions of this chapter or the regulations issued hereunder.
+**(e) Denial of entry** Except as provided in section 1228 or 1232c of this title, the Secretary may, subject to recognized principles of international law, deny entry into the navigable waters of the United States or to any port or place under the jurisdiction of the United States to any vessel not in compliance with the provisions of this chapter or the regulations issued hereunder.

 **(f) Withholding of clearance**